 Crocodile was made not long after the moderate success enjoyed by Anaconda (1997) and in particular Lake Placid (1999) and just at the point when a number of companies were relishing the opportunities afforded by the then-new CGI technologies to churn out cheap monster movies for consumption on the video market.
-Nu Image, a company mostly known for their action films and in recent years hits like The Expendables (2010), made a score of such cheap monster movies and killer shark films over the next few years with the likes of Shark Attack (1999), Octopus (2000).
+Nu Image, a company mostly known for their action films and more recently hits like The Expendables (2010), made a score of such cheap monster movies and killer shark films over the next few years with the likes of Shark Attack (1999), Octopus (2000).
 Spiders (2000), Rats (2003), Shark Zone (2003), Larva (2005), Mansquito (2005), Raging Sharks (2005), Kraken: Tentacles of the Deep (2006), Attack of the Gryphon (2007), Mega Snake (2007), Flu Bird Horror (2008) and Shark in Venice (2008).

 By the time of Crocodile, Tobe Hooper was well into a decade of making consistently mediocre, forgettable and frequently downright bad films.
 In fact, his career nosedived so much so that while he was putting out about a film every second year in the 1990s, the decade ahead becomes increasingly more sporadic in its output.
 Crocodile is no different.
 It is as though Hooper no longer cared what he was making and is only going through the motions.
 He has simply gone with the standard formula plot of teens in peril that countless horror films have done before.
 The teens here are much more unlikeable than most almost none being sympathetic and their journey on foot back through the swamps almost entirely consisting of bickering and bitching at one another.